Cannabis in Georgia (U.S. state): 1983 paraquat spraying

-Policy reforms
+Legal reforms

-1980 medical legalization
+1980 medical cannabis legislation

 In February 1980, a 50-0 Senate vote and a 156-8 House vote passed Mona Taft's bill supporting legal medical marijuana in Georgia for people diagnosed with glaucoma and cancer patients undergoing chemotherapy and radiation.
 Members from both parties came together to support Taft, including then-state Sen. Paul Broun.
 According to a Feb.
 14, 1980, Knight-Ridder wire report about the bill, Broun hugged Taft when the legislation passed the Senate.
 The bill's sponsor, Rep. Virlyn Smith, R-Fairburn, even told the widow that he'd recently given a constituent taking chemotherapy a recipe for marijuana-laced chocolate-chip cookies.
 Georgia's program had effectively ended without ever supplying a single patient with the medical marijuana promised.
-Subsequent Georgia governors had the authority to reappoint the board, but never acted.
+Subsequent Georgia governors had the authority to reappoint the board but never acted.
 As a result, the law has lingered on the books for the last 30 years.

-2015 medical legalization
+2015–2026 medical legalization

 A measure to allow medical cannabis oil up to 5% tetrahydrocannabinol (THC) passed the Georgia House in February 2015.
 On April 16, 2015, the low-THC cannabis oil (rich in cannabidiol, or CBD) was legalized for medical use in the state under HB 1, the Haleigh’s Hope Act.
 The bill was immediately enacted after being signed by Governor Nathan Deal.
 The bill allowed possession of the oil for eight qualifying medical conditions but did not provide for cultivation or distribution within the state.
 A May 2017 expansion under SB 16 added six more conditions.
 In 2018, HB 65 added intractable pain and posttraumatic stress disorder (PTSD).
 In April 2019 legislation was approved (House Bill 324) to allow in-state cultivation of cannabis and sale of the low-THC oil.
 In 2021, SB 195 was approved to allow the sale of cannabis tinctures, transdermal patches, lotions, and capsules, while still prohibiting edible products and flower.
 On April 28, 2023, the first licensed sales began with the opening of dispensaries in Marietta and Macon.

+In 2026, the Georgia General Assembly passed Senate Bill 220, the Putting Georgia's Patients First Act, which would further expand the state's medical cannabis program.
+The bill would rename "low THC oil" in state law as medical cannabis, remove the existing 5% THC cap, expand the list of qualifying conditions, and allow some patients to use medical cannabis through vaporization.
+The bill was signed into law by governor Brian Kemp on May 12, 2026.